CityOfLosAngeles/planning-entitlements/scripts_notebooks_README.md

 ### Utility Functions for All Notebooks
 * `utils`: Common utility functions to be used in any of the scripts, such as making a geodataframe from x, y coordinates, and making zipped shapefile.
-* `pcts_parser`: Zone parser that parsers PCTS case string into prefix, suffix, height district, and overlays.
-* `pcts_census_utils`: Functions to subset PCTS by start date and prefixes or suffixes.
-Functions to extract particular Census tables, aggregate, reshape, and calculate percents for certain outcomes.
 * `toc`: Functions to analyze TOC entitlements.
 Brings in GTFS feeds to determine reconstruct TOC tiers from Metro bus, Metro rail, and Metrolink.